shipsaas/safe-dispatcher/README.md

 But what if it **fails to dispatch a job**?
 Then you have no idea for:

 - What was the data inside the msg?
+- What was the error?
+Traces?
-- Resend the Queue msg
+- How to resend the Queue msg with minimal effort?

 Then it will cost you a lot of time to check the log, sentry issues, create retry command,...
 Awful, IKR?